I initially wrote this because on August 22, 1892 Ben Sanders threw a no-hitter to beat Baltimore and I wanted to know who was Ben Sanders…

 After 1892, he was done but never gone.
 Every year Louisville asked him to come back and pitch and kept him on their reserve list for at least five seasons and even offered him a player-manager role in 1897 (!).
+(That’s the year that the Colonels gave their managing job to the very young Fred Clarke, by the way.)
 Most of the time the owner of the Louisville Colonels tried to convince Sanders to put an end to his civil engineering business and Sanders considered going, provided it didn’t materially affect his current business.
 He claimed that he could still pitch if called upon, and he would need extraordinary inducements (not necessarily money) to make a comeback.
 (Sunday starts only?
 Train rides back to wherever his current clients needed him?)
 Regardless, Sanders was a favorite in Louisville for his “…earnest play and the gentlemanly bearing which characterizes him at all times.”

 “Out of Baseball”, Sporting Life, 30 May 1891, Page 9.